More Resources to Support Your 'Rockstar' Leadership Career

 Step 1.
 Articulate the Values

-These values are what you believe will drive the behaviors needed to achieve the outcomes of the business.
+These are the values you believe will drive the behaviors needed to achieve the outcomes of the business.
 Click here for tips on developing team values.

 Please don't just develop the values and then leave them on the wall.
-They must be used to guide every decision.
+You must use them to guide every decision, and to lead and engage your people.
 If you leave them on the walls, you'll create cynicism and under-performance.

 Step 2.
 Identify the Irrational Rules, Policies, Procedures

 Work with your front-line team members to identify the policies, rules, and procedures in your workplace, which either

 Toss out those that are irrational and don't support the business to achieve its goals.
 Click here for examples of poor decisions due to irrational policies.

 As you develop your guiding principles keep these guidelines in mind:

 For each value create a statement that completes the statement

 "People will be ...(insert value)... when they".
 Here are a couple of examples: